YousefGh/Hangman-Game/README.md

 ## Hangman-Game

-This project was collaborative (2 Programmers)
+This project is collaborative (2 Programmers)

 CODE DIRECTIONS
 Python v: 3.6